PIGMENT DATABASE Swatch Card Color Charts for Watercolor Paint Ink Gouache Acrylic

-If you'd like to see some beautiful examples of using salt texture a painting, try this lovely video about using salt in your art found on my favorite artist's channel - Louise De Masi here https://youtu.be/we9SH-hRvTk and see a beautiful example of salt as fur texture in this precious bunny painting here https://youtu.be/XNHXJxmsprg
+If you'd like to see some beautiful examples of using salt texture a painting, try this lovely video about using salt and water blooms for creating a dapple gray horse by Emily Olson.
+A more broad video about using salt in your art by Louise De Masi here https://youtu.be/we9SH-hRvTk and see a beautiful example of salt as fur texture in this precious bunny painting here https://youtu.be/XNHXJxmsprg

 UNDERSTANDING LIGHTFAST RATINGS:

 My swatch cards include the manufacturer / brand's independent, ASTM, Blue Wool or star system rating if they supplied it.
 The common system in the USA is the ASTM I-V (American Society for Testing and Materials uses roman numerals), where I is the most lightfast, and V is completely fugitive.
 Note that all III to IV ratings should also be considered to fade too much for use in professional art (for sale).

 In Europe, a popular system is the Blue Wool scale from 1-8.
-This goes in the opposite order from the roman numeral system, where 8 is the most lightfast, and 1 is totally fugitive.
+This goes in the opposite order from the ASTM roman numeral system.
+In this scale 8 is the most lightfast, and 1 is totally fugitive.
+You may see swatch cards written with notes like "BW8" meaning lightfast, equivalent to LFI.

-In other parts of the world, as commonly seen in brands like Shinhan/Mission Gold Korea, you will have star rating systems out of 4 or 5 stars that work just like Amazon reviews.
+In other parts of the world, brands like Shinhan/Mission Gold Korea or Schminke in Germany, you will have star rating systems out of 5 stars that work just like Amazon reviews.
 1 star being poor, 4 to 5 being lightfast.
-If the number of stars is unusual, such as the 3 star system of Royal Talens/Van Gogh, Arteza etc. the number of stars AND how many stars it is out of (ie. *** of 3 stars) is written on the swatch card.
+Sometimes the max amount of stars is less, such as the 3 star system of White Nights, Royal Talens/Van Gogh, Arteza etc..
+In this case, the number of stars AND how many stars it is out of (ie. *** of 3 stars) is written on the swatch card.

-WHY DOES A CARD SAY LIGHTFAST, BUT YOUR PIGMENT INFO PARAGRAPH SAY IT'S FUGITIVE?
+WHY DOES A CARD SAY LIGHTFAST (manufacturer rating) BUT YOUR PIGMENT INFO PARAGRAPH SAY IT'S FUGITIVE?